emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - Added data labels
 - Hide the axis for any ordered bar chart as it is meaningless
 - Tooltips are on

+## Page 2
+SCREENSHOT
+This page is exploring the relationships between examination variables (age and height, weight and height).

+I chose these because there should be a positive correlation between height and weight and height is usually normally distributed in a population.

+### Graph 1 - Scatter Graph of height vs weight
+SCREENSHOT

+- To start I created new columns to filter out those aged under 16 (as not fully grown) and pregnant women (which would raise their weight).
+> Create New Column DAX: **Weight Adult (not pregnant) = IF(data[RIDAGEYR] > 16 && data[RIDEXPRG] <> 1, data[examination.BMXWT], BLANK())**

+- This means that if the conditions are met, the column will fill in with the participant's weight, if not it will be blank.
+- I repeated this for Height Adult (not pregnant)

+- Make scatter graph with height on x-axis and weight on y-axis
+- plot a trend line

+### Correlation co-efficient for Graph 1
+- this is a really long complicated DAX formula, but Power BI has a built in quick measure to calculate it.
+>